Kartell belongs to the traditional, Italian design companies

-In 1949 did Giulio Castelli found Kartell in Milan.
+Giulio Castelli founded Kartell in Milan in 1949.
 Besides Alessi, Brinovega, Danese or Flos it belongs to the traditional, Italian design businesses.
-But Kartellis reckoned as a pioneer business of the plastic-furniture-production.
+But Kartell is reckoned as a pioneer business of the plastic-furniture-production.

 While many manufacturers thought plastic is a cheap material, Kartell stacked to this material and made plastic as equal as all the other materials.

-Kartell is known since the beginning of the 1950ies with its production of houseware.
-Chasing power was the house designer Gino Colombini, who still serves comfortless and plain kitchen mashines like lemon juicer, garbage bins, or storing boxes in new, delicious colours and shapes.
+Kartell is known since the beginning of the 1950s with its production of houseware.
+Chasing power was the house designer Gino Colombini, who still serves comfortless and plain kitchen machines like lemon juicers, garbage bins, or storing boxes in new, delicious colours and shapes.

-From the beginning to the middle of the 1960ies people experimented at Kartell with new production methods through which strong and tough plastic was won of which they could produce furniture.
-An earlier and - like it was said - first plastic chair ever, the chunky, but stackable and weatherproof children's chair "K4999" was designed in 1964 in cooperation with the designers Marco Zanuso and Richard Sapper.
-While they produced only householdware and little lamp series at Kartell, was the century of the plastic furnitureintroduced by the small "K4999".
+From the beginning to the middle of the 1960s people experimented at Kartell with new production methods through which strong and tough plastic came out to be a material of which they could produce furniture.
+An earlier and - like some say - first plastic chair ever, the chunky, but stackable and weatherproof children's chair "K4999" was designed in 1964 in cooperation with the designers Marco Zanuso and Richard Sapper.
+While they produced only household ware and little lamp series at Kartell, their chair "K4999" introduced the century of the plastic furniture.

-In the 1960ies Kartell managed in the labs the research, so that designers could design their designs with always new patent plastics.
-Italian Design-like Joe Colombo, Achille Castiglioni, Vico Magistretti or Anna Castelli Ferrieri designed on this basis different furniture series made of plastic, which are today classics.
-To this belong e.g. Joe Colombos stackable chair 4867 (1968), which is a bestseller or the stackable Container-Element 4970/84 by Anna Castelli Ferrieri (1967), which are build without any screws and other fastenings and which are still a inherent part in the programm of Kartell.
+In the 1960s Kartell managed the research in the labs, so that designers could always design their objects with new patented plastics.
+Italian designers like Joe Colombo, Achille Castiglioni, Vico Magistretti or Anna Castelli Ferrieri designed on this basis different furniture series made of plastic, which are today considered to be classics.
+Joe Colombo’s stackable chair 4867 (1968) belongs to these furniture pieces, which is a bestseller or the stackable containers 4970/84 by Anna Castelli Ferrieri (1967), which are built without any screws and other fastenings and which are still an inherent part in the program of Kartell.

-After moving from Milan to Noviglio in 1972 got Kartell into proper crisis.
-The oilprice shock of 1973 didn't leave Kartell out either.
-The expensive oil as base of the plastic production didn't just make the prices of the plastic furnitures higher, it also gave the plastic as a material a big image-problem.
-Especially because of the ecological movement of the 1980ies plastic products got into affliction and achieved a reputation of disposable products.
+After moving from Milan to Noviglio in 1972, Kartell got into proper crisis.
+The oil price shock of 1973 didn't leave Kartell out either.
+The expensive oil as base of the plastic production didn't just make the prices of the plastic furniture higher, it also gave plastic as a material a big image-problem.
+Especially because of the ecological movement of the 1980s, plastic products got into affliction and achieved a reputation of disposable products.

 Today the business enters growing growth numbers.
 And the problems, which they got from the bad image of the plastic, belong now to the past.
-With visionable view does the Manager Claudio Luti look into the future.
-Most likely will the brand Kartell stop producing furniture out of plastic and starts to produce furniture with innovative materials.
-For now, Kartell is known with its 21 Flagship Stores, the 250 Shop-in-Shops, and the 4000 other selling-stations from Hongkong to Miami - but as a demonstrative business for Italian design furniture.
+The manager Claudio Luti looks into the future of the company with a futuristic view.
+Most likely the brand Kartell wants to stop producing furniture out of plastic and start producing furniture with innovative materials.
+For now, Kartell is known with its 21 Flagship Stores, the 250 Shop-in-Shops, and the 4000 other selling-stations from Hong Kong to Miami - but as a demonstrative business for Italian design furniture.